 Time as a Container, Not a Constrictor

 The odd thing about Parkinson’s Law is that the observation is accurate but the reasoning behind it is either flawed or based on unnecessary assumptions about the nature of work.
-Work expands to fill the time available for it because we don’t allocate a dedicated time to focus on one thing at a time.
+Work expands to fill the time available for it because we don’t allocate dedicated time to focus on one thing at a time.
 Without that time allocation, the work continually slides into the future, undone.
-Note the difference between time boxing and time crunching — the former is about dedicating time to tasks with specific outcomes, whereas the latter is about compressing time; time boxing is incredibly effective and sustainable.
+Note the difference between time blocking and time crunching — time blocking is about dedicating time to tasks with specific outcomes, whereas time crunching is about compressing time.
+Time blocking is incredibly effective and sustainable.

 The irony here is that whether we’re directly or indirectly working on something, we’re still working on it.
 That work going on in the background impacts our ability to commit our full attention on the one task at hand.